 Early Life and Education

-Mikhail Fridman was born on April 21, 1964, in Lviv, Ukrainian SSR, USSR.
-He graduated from the Moscow Institute of Steel and Alloys with honors in 1986, obtaining a degree in metallurgical engineering.
-While at university, he displayed entrepreneurial skills, working various jobs to support himself and co-founding a student discothèque.
+Mikhail Maratovich Fridman was born on April 21, 1964, in Lviv, Ukrainian SSR, USSR.
+He graduated from high school in Lviv in 1980.
+Fridman studied at the Moscow Institute of Steel and Alloys, graduating with distinction in 1986 with a degree in metallurgical engineering.
+While a student, he displayed entrepreneurial skills by washing windows and founding a student discothèque called 'Strawberry Fields'.

 Rise to Success